-Currently under development out of the People and Organisational Development Strategy is the 'People Services Offer', this cohesive offer looks at the entire journey of someone supporting our organisation both on and off our payroll.
+Currently under development out of the People and Organisational Development Strategy is the 'People Services Offer', this offer allows us to provide our people with a cohesive pathway throughout their time supporting our organisation both on and off our payroll.
 It focusses on the way we plan for, support and develop our people.
 It is important to highlight that the Volunteer Journey posted above is exactly the same as the ones for employees and leaders in our organisation.
 The very fact that Monmouthshire ACTS was part of the research, development and now delivery of the People Services Offer is imperative.
 Also as an organisation we are now planning our support with the volunteers being part of the team is a milestone.
 This mind set change demonstrates the way we value our considerable volunteer impact and our desire to support them in the way that they need throughout their time with Monmouthshire.